A note on subtowers and supertowers of recursive towers of function fields: Examples

-Therefore the tower $\m{G}$ is actually a subtower of the tower $\m{E}$ in the previous example and therefore is also a subtower of $\m{F}$.
+Therefore the tower $\m{F}_6$ is actually a subtower of the tower $\m{E}$ in the previous example and therefore is also a subtower of $\m{F}_5$.

-Notice that the tower $\mathcal{G}$ was studied in \cite{GSR03} but it was not mentioned that $\mathcal{G}$ is a subtower of $\mathcal{E}$ and $\mathcal{F}$ over $\F_9$.
-Moreover, performing the change of variables $x_1=1/x$ and $y_1=1/y$ we get the Fermat type tower recursively defined by Therefore this example was not new as claimed in \cite{GSR03}. \end{example}
+Notice that the tower $\mathcal{F}_6$ was studied in \cite{GSR03} but it was not mentioned that $\mathcal{F}_6$ is a subtower of $\mathcal{E}$ and $\mathcal{F}_5$ over $\F_9$.
+Moreover, performing the change of variables $x_1=1/x$ and $y_1=1/y$ we get the Fermat type tower recursively defined by Therefore this example was not new. \end{example}